 Dr Paula Watson

 I’m a Chartered Psychologist with the British Psychological Society and a Registered Sport and Exercise Psychologist with the Health and Care Professions Council.
-Since 2005 I have worked at Liverpool John Moores University (LJMU), spending the first 8 years leading a family-based health behaviour change programme for children with overweight and obesity (GOALS).
-During this time I completed my PhD, before becoming a full-time lecturer in Exercise and Health Psychology in 2012.
+From 2005 I worked at Liverpool John Moores University (LJMU), spending the first 8 years leading a family-based health behaviour change programme for children with overweight and obesity (GOALS).
+During this time I completed my PhD, before becoming a lecturer in Exercise and Health Psychology in 2012.

 Me, sport & physical activity

 I wasn’t a sporty youngster (in fact, I distinctly remember coming last in the cross-country at school!) but I always found joy in movement and learned from my dad at an early age how important being active is for our mental health.
-Throughout my adult life I have developed a passion for physical activity, be it football, circuit training, cycling or more recently Brazilian Jiu Jitsu (which I started in 2016 at the ripe age of 39 years!).
+Throughout my adult life I have developed a passion for physical activity, be it football, circuit training, cycling or Brazilian Jiu Jitsu (which I started in 2016 at the ripe age of 39 years!).